 Myth #1: “My customers are highly technical scientists and engineers.
 They don't post on Facebook or have time to tweet.”

-Reality: Don’t make the assumption that because you aren’t on social media, other engineers or prospects aren’t either.
+Reality: Don't make the assumption that because you aren't on social media, other engineers or prospects aren't either.
 You might not be looking in the right channels for your highly technical interests.
-For instance, LinkedIn is a treasure trove of key decision makers across various industries.
-The largest population are ages 35-44 years, followed closely by 45-54 year olds.
+LinkedIn is a treasure trove of key decision makers across various industries.
+When it comes to delivering content and securing audiences, LinkedIn is the most effective social media platform.

 Reality: While much online buzz is focused on the entertainment and fashion industries, social media also influences less consumer-focused industries such as the agricultural, electronics, and medical fields.
-In fact, the most unlikely products can generate tremendous online buzz.
-This doesn’t magically happen for B2B companies; typically it’s a result of careful marketing tactics, integrating online advertising, PR, shareable content, and offline activities to get these results.
-Here’s an example where one B2B engineering firm reached nearly 44 times more people through social media.
+In fact, the most unlikely companies can generate tremendous online buzz.
+This doesn't magically happen for B2B companies; typically it's a result of careful marketing tactics, integrating online advertising, PR, shareable content, and offline activities to get these results.

 Myth #3: “I’m a small business and can’t afford the resources necessary to manage social media”

 Reality: Social media is not free.
 Although it doesn't cost you anything to create a Facebook or LinkedIn site for your company, it does take time to learn the landscape, keep up with the latest tools and trends, and maintain a consistent presence.
 And as we have said before and outlined in our guidebook, Smart Marketing for Engineers, we strongly encourage you to invest in social media only after you have developed a marketing plan, website, strong content, and an email marketing program.